Surg-Dev/writeups/Mitre2022/MitreCTF.md

 # Mitre CTF 2022
 Mitre ran a CTF from 12/10/2022 to 12/11/2022.
 It started at 1pm CST, and we finished as a team at 5pm CST the same day (Mainly myself (Sam), richyliu (Richard), and WhiteHoodHacker (Minh)).
 There were a total of 18 challenges across 4 categories.
-Here are some select writeups.
+Here are most of the writeups.
-D
 ## crypto 50
 ```
 What could this mean?